pedrobcarvalho0601/pedrobcarvalho0601/README.md

 ## 🌟 About Me

 Hi!
 I’m Pedro Carvalho, currently in my 2nd year of **Electrical and Computer Engineering** at the University of Coimbra.
-I’m passionate about **robotics, embedded systems**, and how software and hardware come together to create real-world impact.
+I’m passionate about **robotics** and **electronics**.

-I love solving complex problems and learning new tools along the way.
-Most of my projects begin with a simple curiosity—and sometimes a few wires scattered on the floor.
+I enjoy solving challenging problems and picking up new tools along the way.
+Many of my projects are born out of curiosity—some are personal experiments, others were developed during my university journey.

 ---